HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## About the concurrent deployed WDAC policies limit
+## About the Concurrent Deployed WDAC Policies Limit

 The limit as stated in [the official document](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/deploy-multiple-wdac-policies) is 32 active policies on a device at once.
 That is the total number of Base policies + Supplemental policies + any active system deployed policies.